Eber Brock Ward: Personal life

 Ward died of a stroke on January 2, 1875.
-He owned about a million dollars worth' of stock in the Chicago Rolling Mill company, and about half a million dollars' worth of stock of the Milwaukee Rolling Mill company.
+He owned about a million dollars' worth of stock in the North Chicago Rolling Mill company, and about half a million dollars' worth of stock of the Milwaukee Rolling Mill company.
 He also had about a half a million in the Wyandotte Rolling Mill.
 He left seven children.
 He last lived at West Fort Street and 19th Ave in Detroit.
 Ward is buried in Elmwood Cemetery.